ThaiTechTales/kafka/docs/01-setup-kafka-installation.md

 ## 3. Format the Kafka Storage

-Format the Kafka storage with the generated UUID by running:
+Format the Kafka storage with the generated UUID.
+By formatting the storage with a unique UUID, it ensures that the Kafka server can identify its own storage and metadata.

 ```sh
 ~/kafka_2.13-3.9.0/bin/kafka-storage.sh format -t <uuid> -c ~/kafka_2.13-3.9.0/config/kraft/server.properties